Kociamber/ex_owm/README.md

 Each location entry in the list spawns a separate task (Elixir worker process) to check whether the request has been made within a specified time interval.
 If it has, the result is fetched from the cache.
 Otherwise, an API query is sent, the result is cached, and the data is returned.

+## Running local tests

+Since all the tests are based on OWM API calls, they are disabled by default.
+To enable them, please remove `:api_based_test` from the `test/test_helper.exs file`.

 ## To do

 *   Add remaining OWM APIs (including One Call API 3.0)